 On February 3, 2014, the MHSA Steering Committee approved all of the subcommittee recommendations.
 The Plan was then written by staff and reviewed internally by BHS Executive Management.
 After executive approval, the Plan was posted by the Clerk of the Board of Supervisors for Public Comment for 30 days, March 20, 2014 through April 21, 2014.
 The draft Plan Update was also posted on the Orange County MHSA website and the Network of Care website.
 In addition, copies were made available at Orange County libraries.
-Twelve written public comments were received.
-A summary of the comments and the responses to those comments may be found in Appendix III.

-The Orange County Mental Health Board (MHB) held a Public Hearing on April 23, 2014.
-The Mental Health board then held a separate meeting on April 30, 2014 to consider approval of the MHSA Three-Year Plan.
-The Plan was unanimously approved by the Orange County Mental Health Board on April 30, 2014.
-On May 13, 2014, the Plan was unanimously approved by the Board of Supervisors.
+The Orange County Mental Health Board (MHB) will hold a Public Hearing on April 23, 2014.
+The Mental Health board will hold a separate meeting on April 30, 2014 to approve the MHSA Three-Year Plan.
+On May 13, 2014 the Plan will be on the Board of Supervisor's Agenda for their approval.